 You read a book about a hero and his faithful pet, but when the book is adapted to film, the hero's pet has been changed into a different species.
 This is what's known as an Adaptation Species Change.

-In the case of domestic animals, there can be an adaptation breed change.
+In the case of domestic animals, especially dogs, there can be an adaptation breed change.

 - In the OVA of Kujibiki Unbalance, Alex is a human character.
 In the TV series, he's a dog (and also the current student council secretary).

 - Lola and Layla in Venus Versus Virus are ageless, artificial humans in the anime but normal girls with psychic powers in the manga.

 - In the original Cutey Honey series, Cutey Honey herself was a Ridiculously Human Robot.
 In the Shoujo adaptation Cutey Honey Flash, she is a human.